datascienceconfidential/datascienceconfidential.github.io/_posts/2018-02-07-jigsaw-equation.md

 The same images kept cropping up, even when I ran the algorithm with the wrong parameters.
 Probably, these are the images which have the most even spread of colours among all images considered, so perhaps there is not too much to be read into this.
 But, for what it's worth, <i>Hidden Hideaway</i> tends to come out at the top.
 As promised!

 (Recall once more what this means.
-The claim is that, out of all the pictures considered, the picture on <i>Hidden Hideaway</i> requires the least amount of trial and error to reconstruct when it is divided into a 1000 or 500-piece jigsaw).
+The claim is that, out of all the pictures considered, the picture on <i>Hidden Hideaway</i> requires the least amount of trial and error to reconstruct when it is divided into a 1000 or 500-piece jigsaw.
+If trial and error is the least interesting aspect of assembling a jigsaw, then <i>Hidden Hideaway</i> is the most interesting puzzle).

 ## Comments